-- Self-motivation and a pro-active approach including a demonstrated commitment to innovation. - Demonstrated capacity to work effectively as a member of a team and, where relevant, to act as a leader of a research team or subject grouping. - Proven ability to maintain a professional approach while under pressure. - Ability to relate effectively and sensitively to students and staff from a variety of backgrounds and cultures. - Commitment to a culture of openness, flexibility and cooperation to achieve excellence in academic programmes, research and service. - Commitment to equal opportunity and to the University's partnership with Māori as intended by the Treaty of Waitangi.
+- Self-motivation and a pro-active approach including a demonstrated commitment to innovation. - Demonstrated capacity to work effectively as a member of a team. - Proven ability to maintain a professional approach while under pressure. - Ability to relate effectively and sensitively to students and staff from a variety of backgrounds and cultures. - Commitment to a culture of openness, flexibility and cooperation to achieve excellence in academic programmes, research and service. - A commitment to equal opportunity and to the University's partnership with Māori as intended by the Treaty of Waitangi.